sharptopco/aws-lambda-ungzip-logs-from-s3/README.md

 # aws-lambda-unzip
-Java 8 Function for AWS Lambda to extract zip files uploaded to S3
+Java 8 Function for AWS Lambda to extract gzipped log files uploaded to S3

 Files are extracted in place in the same bucket as where the zip file was uploaded.
 Any files present with the same name are overwritten.
-The zip file is deleted at the end of the operation.
+The gzip file is deleted at the end of the operation.

 ## Necessary permissions
 In order to remove the uploaded zip file, the role configured in your Lambda function should have a policy looking like this: